rlivingsus/misc/standaloneBooks.md

 - Kent, Jasper: Twelve
 - Khoury, Jessica: THE FORBIDDEN WISH
 - Kim, Bo-Young: I'm Waiting for You and Other Stories
+- King, Stephen: The Eyes of the Dragon; UR; 11/22/63
 - King, Wesley: The Vindico
 - Kissinger, Henry: Diplomacy, World Order
 - Kloos, Marko